dheeraj755148/dheeraj755148/README.md

 # Hi there 👋
-## Myself Dheeraj, an introvert trying to break the shell:rocket:
+## Myself Dheeraj, an introvert trying to break the shell.

 <img src="cover.png" />